lexik/LexikMonologBrowserBundle/README.md

 Configuration
 -------------

-First of all, you need to configure the Doctrine DBAL connection to use in the handler.
-You have 2 ways to do that:
+First of all, you need to specify the Doctrine DBAL connection to use in the handler through `connection_name` configuration.
+Don't forget to have a look on the [Doctrine reference configuration](http://symfony.com/doc/current/reference/configuration/doctrine.html), especially if you have only one connection and how to define several.

-**By using an existing Doctrine connection:**
+Also the `logging` configuration of the connection should be disabled to prevent infinite loop when logging database queries (as a query will be logged, which triggers another query being logged and so on).

 ``` yaml
 # app/config/config.yml